 How does a municipality remit payments to PMRS?

-Each check must be accompanied by a completed Revenue Transmittal Form (PMRB-20).
+PMRS accepts ACH, Wire Transfer, and check.
+Each payment must be accompanied by a completed Revenue Transmittal Form (PMRB-20).
 Accurate representation of the source of the payment, i.e., Fund Money, State Aid, Employee Deduction, or Other, is very important.
 Municipalities also must indicate on the form where the money should be credited, i.e., Municipal Account, Members' Account, Administrative Cost, or Other.
 Revenue Transmittal Forms are provided by PMRS.